 - Research Themes

 - Research at UoA (The University of Adelaide Disciplines)

 Current postgraduate students are enrolled through The University of Adelaide and the University of South Australia.

-The document “REQUIREMENTS OF GROUPS OCCUPYING ‘THE INSTITUTE’” sets out the terms under which research groups occupy The Institute research facility.
+The document “REQUIREMENTS OF GROUPS OCCUPYING ‘THE INSTITUTE’” sets out the terms under which research groups occupy the Basil Hetzel Institute, TQEH.
 One of those terms is that only health and medical research relevant to Departments and Units of The Queen Elizabeth Hospital will be undertaken within The Institute.